clarkritchie/1pw-github-secrets/README.md

 ## Caveats

-Caveat 1 -- Error handling (if any) is likely poor, i.e. if `ado_api-dev.env` does not exist.
+Caveat 1 -- Error handling (if any) is likely poor.
+In the example above, how graceful this handles things if, for example, the file `ado_api-dev.env` does not exist in 1Password, or if the user lacks permissions to view it, etc.

 Caveat 2 -- Secrets are written or or updated, but they are not removed.